froala/wysiwyg-rails/README.md

 The `wysiwyg-rails` project is under MIT license.

-You may use the editor for non-commercial websites for free under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

-Froala Editor has [4 different licenses](http://editor.froala.com/download/) for commercial use.
+Froala Editor has [4 different licenses](https://froala.com/wysiwyg-editor/pricing) for commercial use.
-For details please see [License Agreement](http://editor.froala.com/license).
+For details please see [License Agreement](https://froala.com/wysiwyg-editor/terms).